Late ovulation: how it can affect your fertility

 Chances of conceiving with late ovulation

-Although late ovulation can be frustrating when trying to conceive, it does not necessarily mean that conception won’t occur later in the cycle.
+Although late ovulation can be frustrating when trying to conceive, it doesn't necessarily mean that conception won’t occur later in the cycle.
 Many women who have irregular or late ovulation will successfully conceive.

-As the ovulation will be less irregular, it’s imperative to monitor the symptoms your body is showing.
+As the ovulation will be less regular and it can be difficult to know if you ovulated late, it’s important to monitor the symptoms your body is showing.
 This way women can determine when they ovulate, enabling them to more accurately time sexual intercourse.

 To monitor these ovulation symptoms, it might be helpful to use an ovulation app, to note and monitor a pattern in symptoms.